scoverage/scalac-scoverage-plugin/README.md

-scales
+scoverage
 ======

-Scales is a free Apache licensed code coverage tool for scala that offers statement and branch coverage.
-Scales is available for both maven and sbt.
+scoverage is a free Apache licensed code coverage tool for scala that offers statement and branch coverage. scoverage is available for both maven and sbt.

 ### Statement Coverage